 - The age and physical condition of each spouse

-- How long a supported spouse would need to start working
+- How long a supported spouse would need to earn a living on their own

 - How each spouse contributed to the marriage